Student Handbook

 Field Trips

 The MJH cafeteria will make bag lunches for those students who are interested in taking a bag lunch on field trips.
 The student should let the coordinating teacher know at least two days before the field trip to order a bag lunch.
-Bag lunches are the same cost that the student pays for a regular school lunch.

 Parents should make every effort to ensure that their student participates in teacher-arranged, approved field trips.
 Students who are excluded from field trips for any reason are expected to attend school the day of the field trip.
 Instruction will be provided for those students who remain at school.
 After parent notification, students may be excluded from a field trip due to previously documented disciplinary infraction, or a parent/guardian may be required to attend in order for the student to attend the field trip.
 Students with excessive or serious disciplinary issues may be excluded from field trips, or may require parent/guardian to chaperone.